zy02636/P2P/README.md

 	2. ASCII file and binary file has not been handled proper.
 For the moment, it seems only ASCII file can be sent by the socket, check binary later.

+2013-03-19
+    You may notice that this project seems not updating for quite a long time..
+But trust me, I will update soon.
+For the moment, I just try to figure out how to desgin a much simpler structure, but no compromise to flexibility and quanlity.
+The basic idea is to make two programs: node dispath center and nodes.